Meet the Jenks Class

 Aidan Brannigan, Morrissey College of Arts & Sciences ‘18

-Aidan is a junior economics major from Darien, Connecticut.
+Aidan is an economics major from Darien, Connecticut.
 He enjoys exercising, traveling, playing intramural sports with friends, reading, and vacationing in Martha’s Vineyard.
-He spent his Fall semester in Paris studying International Business Management and expanding his knowledge of French language and culture.
+He spent a semester in Paris studying International Business Management and expanding his knowledge of French language and culture.
 On campus he is a member of the Appalachia Service volunteers group and works as an Eagle Caller in the Cadigan Alumni Center.
 During his sophomore year he was involved with the Pulse Service Learning program, which sparked his interest in ethical leadership and community building in the greater Boston area.
 He is excited to be involved with the Jenks Leadership Program and apply his skills and experiences to embody the Ignatian spirit of men and women for others.

 Jeesoo Chung, Morrissey College of Arts & Sciences ‘20

 Jeesoo is originally from Riverside, Connecticut and is a part of the Honors Program in the Morrissey College of Arts and Sciences.
 She is currently undeclared but plans to study something in the STEM field.
 Aside from the Jenks Leadership Program, she participates in Boston College's Science Club for Girls, in which every Saturday she volunteers as a mentor to K-1st grade girls.
 She strives to foster interest, confidence, and excitement towards STEM in these girls of underrepresented communities.
 Jeesoo is also a part of the Society for Physics Students, CHAARG, and Asian Caucus (KSA, CSA, VSA).
-Outside of academics, she enjoys reading, traveling, and dancing, which she hopes to pursue next year by trying out for a dance team on campus.
+Jeesoo enjoys reading, traveling, and dancing, which she hopes to pursue next year by trying out for a dance team on campus.
 She looks forward to taking advantage of the opportunity JLP provides to explore and build upon her capabilities in being the strong, innovative, influential person she seeks to become.

 Aiden Clarke, Morrissey College of Arts & Sciences ‘19